vcd/368/docs/module-1/README.md

-# Module 1: Process & HTML Foundations
+# Module 1: HTML Foundations

 > Concepts with _Scrimba_.
 Practice with _CodePen_.
 Apply with _Webflow_.